anthonywchen/generative-nli/README.md

 - [x] Are the weights of the encoder and the decoder tied? yes
 - [x] How to add 3 new embeddings for the labels?
 - [x] Add tests for BART dataset reader
-- [ ] Add tests for the calculation of the logits
+- [x]  Add tests for the calculation of the logits
-- [ ] Add tests for model training
+- [x] Add tests for model training
 - [x] Add calculation of losses and the mixing
+- [ ] More information when calculating generalization
+- [ ] Why high disc loss but low accuracy - 1 day
+- [ ] Best LR for bs = 16? - 1 day
+- [ ] Train on all data? - 1 day
+- [ ] Adding label embed in decoding layer? - 2 day